JensAstrup/pyOutlook/README.rst

 This method forwards a message to the list of recipients, along with an optional 'comment' which is sent along with the message.
-The forward\_comment parameter can be sent to None to just forward the message.
+The forward\_comment parameter can be set to None to just forward the message.

 .. code:: python